 ADJUDICATION

-• Assisted the adjudicator in an ad hoc adjudication (Zurich seat, Swiss governing law) between a German conglomerate and a Belgian construction company in an adjudication arising out of a concrete supply contract connected to the construction of a power plant.*
+• Assisting the adjudicator in an ad hoc adjudication (Zurich seat, Swiss governing law) between a German conglomerate and a Belgian construction company in an adjudication arising out of a concrete supply contract connected to the construction of a power plant.*

 * Cases worked on before joining Chambers.

-ENFORCEMENT PROCEEDINGS
+ENFORCEMENT

 Ella has experience of enforcement proceedings in relation to adjudication decisions, arbitral awards and foreign court judgments; including: